Sports Betting Parlays Explained

 Leg 3: Opposing RB under 60 rushing yards

 Since these legs are correlated, depending on the scenario, they can boost or reduce the real odds of success.
 That’s why SGP strategy matters.
 Most sportsbooks take a correlation tax on parlays, meaning they will not increase the odds of the parlay based on the true odds of each leg if the legs are correlated.
+Read our Outlier review to see how the tool helps you with parlay betting.

 Risk with Correlation